 2.7.1 All vehicles placed in service on HS1 by a TU (Transport Undertaking) must be covered by Part B of the Safety Certificate that is referred to in Schedule 2, Part I of the ROGS Regulations.
 Any TU requiring to introduce a new vehicle, or make changes to an existing vehicle will have to consult and agree with the Infrastructure Manager (in accordance with the duty of co-operation detailed in Regulation 22) how the risks will be controlled, the requirements of this process are contained within the Infrastructure Managers standard C -06-OS-09-1200 Route Level Assessment of Technical Compatibility between Vehicles and Infrastructure.
 The TU is also required to obtain the necessary interoperability authorisation in the UK from National Safety Authority– the ORR.
 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.

-2.7.2 The Railway (Interoperability) Regulations 2011 mandate that the Infrastructure Owner must keep a register of its infrastructure or procure that a register is kept.
+2.7.2 The Railway (Interoperability) Regulations 2011 mandate that the infrastructure owner must keep a register of its infrastructure or procure that a register is kept.
 The register must meet the specifications set out in the Commission Implementing regulation (EU) 2019/777 repealing implementing decision 2014/880 EU.
 The register must be made available within 28 days of a request by an applicant for authorisation or an approved body.

 Data meeting the RINF data specification can be used for consideration at the design processes for rolling stock sub systems, enabling technical compatibility assessment for fixed installations, monitoring interoperability status of the UK railway network and assessing route compatibility for planned trains.
 It provides an overview of general compatibility, though the TU, vehicle manufacturer or other authorised users will need to undertake more detailed assessments prior to a vehicle being cleared to operate on a new route.